 The one thing that is consistent about World Cup skiing is that it’s not consistent.
 Nyman knows that best of all.
 After an incredibly successful 2013 season, 2014 shaped up to be mediocre results-wise.
 But he took a lot of positives out of the season as well, namely fast skiing in Beaver Creek and another Olympic start.
 And then came 2015, where Steven was in top condition physically and performed his strongest and most consistent season of his career, finishing 6th in the downhill rank.

 First he grabbed a podium at Birds of Prey, just .02 out of second, behind Kjetil Jansrud and Beat Feuz.
 He went on to complete the Val Gardena hat trick, by a commanding three tenth margin.
 Three career wins, all of them on the Saslong track.
 Impressive.
 From there, he snagged the best super G result of his career with a 13th in Kitzbuehel and followed it up with a 5th place in downhill—good momentum that created confidence leading up to Vail/Beaver Creek World Championships.
 What a downhill day it was.
 Nyman hammered and came down in first place.
 The crowd was manic.
 Then the Swiss Beat Feuz came down and snuck in ahead of Nyman once again—this time by .03—and Nyman was sitting in second.
 But it was another Swiss—Patrick Kueng—who came down with the lead, skiing into first.
 And then teammate Travis Ganong crushed and broke up the Swiss party, pushing Nyman to fourth.
-Nevertheless, it was an incredible day and season for Nyman, who will carry this momentum into the 2016 season.

 OFF THE SNOW